DHS home page

 Example #4

-Buy-in starts in April 2011.
-Call the buy-in unit to start that process.
+Buy-in starts in April 2015.
+Call the Buy-In unit to start that process.
 There is no Medicare Savings Program (MSP) related coding put on the case and MIB is left at 0.
 Medicare is coded on the MMIS panels and a reduction notice needs to be sent to the client and help with Part D enrollment offered.
-Sixty days after the birth the case will be recoded as appropriate and the MSP and MIB coding added.
+Sixty days after the birth, the case will be re-coded as appropriate and the MSP and MIB coding added.

 If you have a disability and need a document on this Web site to be provided to you in another format, please contact the Office of Document Management (ODM) at 503-378-3486 or by e-mail at dhs.forms@state.or.us.